cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 ### Public VC + invitation
 When a VC is public, it can be **invited** to become a member of any Space on Alkemio.

+The key steps in this flow are shown below:
+<p align="center">
+<img src="images/ai-virtual-contributors-flow-invite-vc-space-member.png" alt="Flow to invite VC to become a member of a Space" width="600" />
+</p>

+**Finding the VC**
 The Space that wishes to use the specific VC needs to find the VC to be invited.
 There are two options for this:
 * **Browse the Alkemio Store**: by far the easiest, but it does require the VC provider to have also chosen for the VC to be in the store.
 * **Invitation via VC profile link**: Each VC has a profile page associated with it.
 If the link to the profile of the VC is shared then this can be used to invite the VC.

+**Inviting the VC**
+Once the VC is found, the inviter then can view the profile of the VC - and importantly make choices related to the membership that is being offered.
+In particular:
+* Interaction mode: what type of interactions should the VC have as a contributor in the space?
+* Context awareness: how much of the environment in which the VC is a member should be shared with the VC?
+The more context the more situational awareness the VC has when providing responses / acting.
+* Role: is there a particular role the VC should have, beyond member, in the community?

+**Acccepting the invitation**
-Once the VC is invited, then the provider of the VC will be notified of the invitation.
+Once the invitation is sent, the provider of the VC will be notified of the invitation.
 The provider then has the option to accept or reject the invitation.

-<p align="center">
-<img src="images/ai-virtual-contributors-flow-invite-vc-space-member.png" alt="Flow to invite VC to become a member of a Space" width="600" />
-</p>
+**Payment**

-Note: the question of "payment" for being able to interact with a VC as a member in a Space is one that is still being explored.
+The question of "payment" for being able to interact with a VC as a member in a Space is one that is still being explored.
 The ideal scenario is that this payment can be facilitated via the platform, the alternative is to make a separate out of band agreement.

 ### Removing memberships
 At any time the provider of a VC can choose to remove the VC as an active member of a Space community.